seidyimer/alx-zero_day/0x03-git/README.md

 task
-My readme file for 0x03-git directory
+Updated the task for collaboration